icub-tech-iit/simulink-arsenal/docs/filters/discrete_minimum_jerk/README.md

 ### Test
 You can run the associated test that allows to compare the filter output with the exact minimum jerk reference trajectory.

+At the mid instant of the time window, we show how the filter can be reset to a specified output.

 ![test](./assets/test.png)

 ![results](./assets/results.png)